socialcontagionbook/socialcontagionbook.github.io/index.md

 condition that was originally put forward.

-### <a name="nematzadeh"></a>Azadeh Nematzadeh, Alessandro Flammini, Emilio Ferrara, and Yong-Yeol Ahn: _The effect of communities on spreading time in information diffusion_
+### <a name="nematzadeh"></a>Azadeh Nematzadeh, Nathaniel Rodriguez, Alessandro Flammini, and Yong-Yeol Ahn: _Optimal modularity in complex contagion_

-We study the time needed for an information cascade to complete.
-We consider the scenario in which multiple exposures are needed to "infect" users, and we assume an explicit community structure in the social network underlying the process of diffusion.
-The non trivial behavior of  cascades' duration as function of the infra-cluster connectivity reveals details of the process of diffusion and helps elucidating the role of communities in (pro/de)moting the spreading.
+In this chapter, we apply the theoretical framework introduced in the previous chapter to study the impact of modularity in the spreading of complex contagion.
+In particular, we focus on the phenomenon of optimal modularity, where global cascade occurs when the network exhibit just the right amount of modularity.
+Here we further generalize the original finding by investigating the case where there are multiple communities and the seeds are randomly distributed across the network.
+Then we also provide insights into the temporal aspects of the optimal modularity phenomenon.

 ### <a name="holme"></a> Petter Holme: _Probing empirical contact networks by simulation of spreading dynamics_